dynamoose/dynamoose/docs/api/Schema.md

 ### rangeKey: boolean

-You can set this to true to overwrite what the `rangeKey` (sort key) for the Model will be.
+You can set this to true to overwrite what the `rangeKey` for the Model will be.
 By default the `rangeKey` won't exist.

+`rangeKey` is commonly called a `sort key` in the AWS documentation.

 ```js
 {